granola-man/granola-man.github.io/01_why.md

 published: true
 ---

-This is all about why local, cause is great
+This is all about why local, cause is great, and stuff